is roleplay that contains written content which is sexual in nature.

 is when you are in the game and are speaking and acting as your character rather than as your real life self.
 Inside the game, you should only ever speak and act "in character", from their perspective, and in third person.

 is simply real life you whenever you are out of the game.
-Example: in the forums or discord, you speak and act as your real self, not as your character.
+Example: in the discord you speak and act as your real self, not as your character.

 is when multiple players plan in-game actions together which they will enact using their characters.
 Without staff approval, this is a rule violation, and is against the spirit of the entire community.
 This is further described in the Golden Rule.